Lunacy (Vacating of Seats) Act 1886: Background

-The Act
+Provisions

-The Act was very short, barely more than a page long; and containing only three paragraphs.
+The act was very short, barely more than a page long; and containing only three paragraphs.

 It states what should happen if any member of the House of Commons should be committed to a lunatic asylum:

 All those involved with the committal must send a report to the Speaker of the House of Commons or face a fine.

 The Speaker should send the reports to the Commissioners in Lunacy and that two of them should visit the member and report to the Speaker.
 If the report is that he is of unsound mind then after six months the Speaker should request a further visit.
 If this second visit shows that the member is still of unsound mind then the reports are placed on the table in the House of Commons and at that point the seat of the member is declared vacant, and a byelection is called for his replacement.

 Consequences

-In practice there was a reluctance to call on the Act and it was only used once in the rather special circumstances of the First World War.
+In practice there was a reluctance to call on the act and it was only used once in the rather special circumstances of the First World War.
 An election was overdue and during the hostilities it was impossible to hold one.
 In August 1916, in these circumstances, Charles Leach the MP for Colne Valley was declared of unsound mind and relieved of his seat.

-Repeal
+Subsequent developments

-The Lunacy (Vacating of Seats) Act 1886 was repealed and replaced by the Mental Health Act 1959; the Mental Health Act 1959 was itself repealed and replaced by the Mental Health Act 1983.
+The whole act was repealed by section 149(2) of, and part I of the eighth schedule to, Mental Health Act 1959 (7 & 8 Eliz.
+2. c.
+72), which came into force on 1 November 1960.
+The Mental Health Act 1959 was itself repealed and replaced by the Mental Health Act 1983.
 The section was subsequently repealed by the Mental Health (Discrimination) Act 2013.